slavaim/linux-notes/dynamic-linking.md

 #7  0x00000000004006f5 in main () at test.c:8
 ```

-After the shared library function address has been resolved
+After the shared library function address has been resolved.

 ```
 (gdb) bt